-Even packaged the way it comes from the store, the pasta will keep a few years.
+Even packaged the way it comes from the store, the pasta will keep for a few years.
 It is a great item to store, and a crowd pleaser and comfort food especially in survival situations.
-To Properly Store Pasta: You can buy pasta that is packaged for the long term, or you can store them in mylar bags with oxygen absorbers.
+To Properly Store Pasta: You can buy pasta that is packaged for the long term, or you can store it in mylar bags with oxygen absorbers.
 Store in a bucket, or in another cool, dry place.

 10. Pinto Beans

-Beans are so cheap, easy to store and pack serious nutritional value that they are a no-brainer for any prepper to consider in their stockpile.
+Beans are so cheap, easy to store, and pack serious nutritional value that they are a no-brainer for any prepper to consider in their stockpile.
 Dried pinto beans can last for many years.
 To Properly Store Pinto Beans: For the longest shelf life store them in mylar bags with oxygen absorbers.
-While they won’t go bad, they may get drier and hard over time.
+While they won’t go bad, they may get drier and harder over time.
 Even if they do get dry you can still grind them up and use them in most of your cooking, they will still be edible and nutritious.

 11. Dried Peas